albertanguyen/ubuntu-installer-automation/README.md

 Main script to be executed is *ubuntu-installer-automation.bat* Other scripts have to be put under the same directory with the main script

+# Execution
+The script is designed for a single partition of GPT disk on Window 10 OS.
+If your current system fits this description, you can run the main script, start the installation process from ubuntu live environment then go back to finish the cleanup steps.
+Otherwise, you will need to modify the script in partitioning (Section 2).

 # Improvements needed
 * export the information of total volumn of SDD in the pre-installation examination
 * export the information of graphic display (important for other OS for instance: <a href="https://pop.system76.com/">Pop!_OS</a> )